 So it was on returning from Las Vegas that I bid farewell to the franchise world and came home to Newcastle to set about creating the best Pizza and Rib Joint around.
 I felt while there were some good pizza places in Newcastle, there were a clear dearth of Ribs available for takeaway and wanted to set about correcting this anomoly.
 After a few false starts with venues falling through for various reasons, our current little home here on Glebe Road became available and after several weeks of setting up, here we are.
 We are the original home in Newcastle of takeaway Pork and Beef Ribs.
 Home of unique new pizzas like The Hot Chip, the Salt & Pepper Squid and the L.R.B, a flavour sensation with Lychees, (one of those first created back in the kitchen on the Sunshine Coast).
-A place with a love of music, and of friendly staff who not only love working here, but have a passion for giving great service, and making everyone feel welcome.
+A place with friendly staff who not only love working here, but have a passion for giving great service, and making everyone feel welcome.
 Walk into any pizza store in Newcastle and chances are you'll find a sombre, stale environment, with staff who look like they're afraid.
 Step into our store and you'll see genuine smiles.

 Your name isn't Adam.
 Well there are a few reasons and stories behind the name.
 Of course there is the reference towards our location, Adamstown.
 As well as the location, there is reference to the classic MASH episode, where Hawkeye craves Ribs from a place in Chicago, which turned out to be Adam's Ribs.
 There are a few other reasons too, but you'll have to ask me about them yourself.